akvo/akvo-flow-docs/docs/topic/fieldapp/5-conducting-survey.rst

 Language
 ~~~~~~~~

-If you've created surveys with translations on the dashbaord and assigned them to your devices, you can access those translations on the device for conducting surveys in the field.
+If you've created surveys with translations on the dashboard and assigned them to your devices, you can access those translations on the device for conducting surveys in the field.

 **Navigate and display translations on device:**

-To display one or more translations for a survey, first tap the survey icon for your survey from the field survey app home screen.
+To display one or more translations for a survey, first tap the **survey icon** for your survey from the field survey app home screen.
 This will open the survey.

-From here, tap your device’s menu button, which will prompt a set of options to slide up from the bottom of the screen.
-Select Languages.
+From here, tap your device’s **menu button**, which will prompt a set of options to slide up from the bottom of the screen.
+Select **languages**.
 This will display all of the available translations (ie, the ones you entered on the dashboard) for all the surveys on the device.

  .. figure:: img/5-conducting-surveys_devicelanguages.jpg
    :width: 200 px